fgeller/bilder/readme.md

 ### Albums

 Each sub-directory of the `bilder-dir` directory is considered an album if it contains JPG images.
+Only JPG images are currently supported.
 You can add more information about the album by adding a `bilder.json` to the directory.
 It currently supports the following options:

  + `user` *default:* `""`, `pass` *default:* `""`: If both are non-empty strings, **bilder** will use them as credentials to enable basic authentication for this album.
  + `title` *default:* `""`: Title that should be set for the album, defaults to the directory name.
- + `captions` *default:* `null`: Map object from filename to caption string (consider the demo example below).
+ + `captions` *default:* `null`: Map object from file name to caption string (consider the demo example below).

 This is the `bilder.json` file in the `kitties` directory of the [demo](https://geller.io/bilder/b/kitties):
 ```